AustinLowey/tensorflow-mnist-deep-neural-network/README.md

 # Computer Vision - Deep Neural Networks Using TensorFlow
-- Using Deep Neural Networks built with TensorFlow to classify handwritten digits using the MNIST dataset.
+- Using Deep Neural Networks built with TensorFlow to classify handwritten digits using the MNIST dataset to practice using TensorFlow framework.

 ## Results
 - 'Baseline' model test accuracy: 96.54%